-"By actively celebrating LGBT history month and explaining its steps towards the LGBT Charter, the Park Authority sends out a message that it is committed to being a Park for All - not just by saying it to us, but in the hard work it's done to really get under the skin of the LGBT community in the National Park and lift up their voices.
+"By actively celebrating LGBT History Month and explaining its steps towards the LGBT Charter, the Park Authority sends out a message that it is committed to being a Park for All - not just by saying it to us, but in the hard work it's done to really get under the skin of the LGBT community in the Park and lift up their voices.
 I genuinely believe that this activity will have made a difference to people.
 As a member of the LGBT community I feel really optimistic, and have come away from this with a list of great activities to join & businesses to support in the future as well.

-It would be great if we can continue this celebration beyond LGBT history month and continue to highlight voices of all genders, backgrounds and cultures in the National Park."
+It would be great if we can continue this celebration beyond LGBT History Month and continue to highlight voices of all genders, backgrounds and cultures in the Park."

-Appendix 3: Staff and board equalities survey
+Appendix 3: Staff and Board Equalities Survey

-Staff equalities survey 2022
+Staff Equalities Survey 2022

-The following survey was sent to 106 members of the Cairngorms National Park Authority staff; 73 people completed it.
+The following survey was sent to 106 members of the CNPA Staff; 73 people completed it.
 This is a return of 68.87%.